 Caring for pet ducks and geese

-- Ducks spend much of their time feeding in and around water, whereas geese spend far more time grazing and need to be provided with plenty of grass for this reason.
+Ducks and geese need feed that's suitable for their species, age and breed.
+Ducks spend much of their time feeding in and around water, whereas geese spend far more time grazing, so you'll need to give them plenty of grass.

 Introducing new ducks and geese to the flock

-- Hunched posture.
+- Hunched posture

-- Erect feathers.
+- Erect feathers

-- Head tucked under the wing.
+- Head tucked under the wing

-- Reluctance to move.
+- Reluctance to move

-- Hiding in corners or dark areas.
+- Hiding in corners or dark areas

 Always contact a vet as soon as possible if you're concerned about the health and welfare of your ducks or geese, and for regular health check-ups.